h4de5/home-assistant-vimar/README.md

 ## limitations

-The integration can currently list and control all lights, covers/shades, fans, switches, climates and scenes.
-Other devices (audio, KNX, RGB dimmers) are not yet implemented.
+The integration can currently list and control all lights, rgb dimmers, audio devices, energie guards, covers/shades, fans, switches, climates and scenes.
+Other devices are not yet implemented.
 The python module behind the communication mimics the http calls to the webserver that are usually made through the By-me Webinterface.
 Generally speaking: **THIS IS A BETA VERSION** Use at your own risk.
 So far I could only test it on a single installation, which is my own.
 If you want to try it out, and need help, please create a "Request Support" ticket.

 ## contribution